VisActor/VTable/docs/assets/faq/en/11-What table components support displaying mini-charts within cells.md

 ## Solution

-You can use the VTable component and configure the columnType as "sparkline" to display cells as mini-charts.
+VTable can configure the columnType as "sparkline" to display cells as mini-charts.
 The specific style of the mini-charts can be set using **sparklineSpec**.
 The advantage is that the integration of charts and tables creates a seamless experience without a sense of detachment, providing optimal performance and user experience.

 ## Code Example